kube-HPC/kube-HPC.github.io/site/learn/Streaming.md

 	- The processing time of the receiving node.

 #### Streaming Flow:
-- The flow represents the movement of data through the pipeline nodes (The flow must start with a Stateful Node/Algorithm).
+- The flow represents the movement of data through the pipeline nodes.
+It must start with a Stateful Node/Algorithm.
-- You can have more than 1 flow in every pipeline, each flow has it's unique name.
+- You can define more than one flow in every pipeline, and each flow has its unique name.
-- Streaming flows are defined in a simple syntax, >> used for defining a streaming node flow, & for and, | for different streaming flow.
+- Streaming flows are defined using a simple syntax: >> is used for defining a streaming node flow, & for "and," and | for different streaming flows.
 Examples:
-    - Flow named flow1, is from node A streams to nodes B and C, node B stream to node D. Syntax would be: A >> B&C | B >> D.
+    - Flow named "flow1" streams from node A to nodes B and C, and node B streams to node D. Syntax: A >> B&C | B >> D.

     ```json
 {